labanskoller/hackeriet_blog/_posts/2017-02-27-eating-a-rsa-buffet.md

 150

 #### Writeup
-During the 2017 Boston Key Party we were presented with a very nice buffet of RSA key to crack.
+During the 2017 Boston Key Party we were presented with a very nice buffet of RSA keys to crack.

 There where 10 different keys and five of them decrypted five other cipher texts.
 Any three of those five could be combined with the help of [secret sharing](https://github.com/blockstack/secret-sharing) to get the flag.